zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 	#define AWS_IOT_CERTIFICATE_FILENAME "cert.pem"                 // your certificate filename
 	#define AWS_IOT_PRIVATE_KEY_FILENAME "privkey.pem"              // your private key filename
 	//===============================================================

+**These settings can be downloaded from the AWS IoT console after you created a device and licked on "Connect a device".**

 **Make sure you have included the AWS-IoT-Arduino-Yún-SDK library:**

     #include <aws_iot_mqtt.h>